Climate change, mobilities, and social remittances in Skoura M’Daz, Morocco

 From October 1-31, 2021, cultural institutions and art galleries fill Tangier with beauty with a circuit of visual arts called the “Parcours des Arts de Tanger”.
 TALIM is one of twelve institutions participating in this, the third edition of the parcours.
 The Legation’s contribution is a special exhibit by Tangier-based artist Fatima Gharbaoui.
 Mme.
 Gharbaoui … Read more TALIM Participates in the Parcours des Arts de Tanger with an Exhibit by Fatima Gharbaoui

 Abdelbaar was born and grew up in the countryside of the Taounate Province, he spent the last twenty-some years of his life moving from town to town, moving further away from his hometown with every step forward.
-He is a third-year PhD candidate in Translation Studies at Abdelmalek Essaadi University in Tetouan, Morocco, and has … Read more Outreach Coordinator, Abdelbaar Mounadi Idrissi
+He is a PhD candidate in Translation Studies at Abdelmalek Essaadi University in Tetouan, Morocco, and has been … Read more Outreach Director: Abdelbaar Mounadi Idrissi